 As your team enters one of the poorest counties in the United States, you’ll see not much has changed in the 50 years since President Johnson’s “War on Poverty” began in rural Appalachia.
 McDowell County, West Virginia was crippled after the decline of the coal industry, starting a cycle of generational poverty and dependence on government assistance to survive.

 Appalachian mission trips give your team the opportunity to make a difference together as you invest in children through Kids Club and tackle major work projects for families in need.
 Many of the homes leftover from the coal industry era are in desperate need of repairs families cannot afford.
-Your willingness to listen, encourage and work hard will help neighbors begin to see change is possible.
+Your willingness to listen, encourage, and work hard will help neighbors begin to see change is possible.
 Will you commit to seeing hope and dignity restored one home and neighbor at a time on a 2021 mission trip to West Virginia?

 When the area first became known as McDowell County over 150 years ago, the area was considered almost completely inaccessible.
 Railroads and roads have since improved the accessibility of the area and when McDowell County's coal production was at its peak, the population rose to nearly 100,000 residents.
 Today, the area is sparsely populated with less than 28,000 residents throughout the entire county.